M4 carbine: Reliability

 In early 2010, two journalists from the New York Times spent three months with soldiers and Marines in Afghanistan.
 While there, they questioned around 100 infantrymen about the reliability of their M4 carbines, as well as the M16 rifle.
 Troops did not report reliability problems with their rifles.
 While only 100 troops were asked, they fought at least a dozen intense engagements in Helmand Province, where the ground is covered in fine powdered sand (called "moon dust" by troops) that can stick to firearms.
 Weapons were often dusty, wet, and covered in mud.
 Intense firefights lasted hours with several magazines being expended.
 Only one soldier reported a jam when his M16 was covered in mud after climbing out of a canal.
 The weapon was cleared and resumed firing with the next chambered round.
 Furthermore, a Marine chief warrant officer reported that there were no issues with his battalion's 700 M4s and 350 M16s.

 The reliability of the M4 has increased as the design was upgraded.
 In 1990, the M4 was required to fire 600 mean rounds between stoppages using M855 ammunition.
 In 2013, the current M4A1 version can fire 1,691 mean rounds between stoppages using M855A1 ammunition.
-During the 2009 Marine Corps Infantry Automatic Rifle testing, the Colt IAR displayed a MRBS of CLASS I/II Stoppages of 952 rounds, with a MRBEFF of Class III Stoppages of 60,000 rounds.
+During the 2009 Marine Corps Infantry Automatic Rifle testing, the Colt IAR displayed a MRBS of CLASS I/II Stoppages of 952 rounds, with a MRBEFF (Mean Rounds Between Essential Function Failure) of Class III Stoppages of 60,000 rounds.